Neighbour Sum Patterns : Chessboards to Toroidal Worlds: Higher Dimensions and other generalizations.

 \begin{proof} It is enough to explicitly compute the form of the solutions. \end{proof}

 We have also previously established that for $d=2$, whenever we have a solution, the solution space is two dimensional.
-This motivates us to ask the question for higher dimensional analogues of the problem.
+This motivates us to ask the question for higher dimensional analogs of the problem.
 For this question, we do not have any useful results to present.
-We give the sequence $\{a_n^d\}_{n\ge 2}$ of number for solutions of $n^d$ boards obtained numerically.
+We give the sequence $\{a_n^d\}_{n\ge 2}$ of numbers for solutions of $n^d$ boards obtained numerically.